Celebrate Mexican Culture

 Cinco de Mayo is a perfect time to celebrate Mexican culture and history.
 A common misconception is that this is Mexican Independence Day, but that major holiday takes place in the month of September.
 This is just one of the surprising facts about Cinco de Mayo.
-The May 5th holiday in fact commemorates a battle between Mexican and French forces that took place in Puebla in 1862.
-The Mexicans triumphed over the much larger and better trained French army.
-This unlikely victory is a source of pride for Mexicans and is remembered every year on May 5th.
+The May 5th holiday in fact commemorates a battle between Mexican and French forces that took place just outside the city of Puebla in 1862.

 The French military were confident they would be able to overcome the Mexicans without undue difficulty, but were surprised in Puebla, when a much smaller battalion of Mexican soldiers, led by General Ignacio Zaragoza were able to defeat them on May 5th, 1862.

 The war was far from over, however.
 More troops of French military arrived and eventually took over Mexico City, sending Benito Juarez' government into exile.
 Maximilian and his wife Carlota, daughter of the king of Belgium Leopold I, arrived in Mexico to rule as emperor and empress in 1864.
 Benito Juarez never stopped his political activities during this period, but he moved his government north, to what is now known as Ciudad Juarez.
 Juarez received support from the United States who didn't like the idea of a European-style monarchy as their southern neighbor.
 Maximilian's government held until Napoleon III withdrew French troops from Mexico in 1866, and Juarez returned triumphant to resume his presidency in Mexico City.

 Cinco de Mayo became a source of inspiration for Mexicans during the French occupation.
 As a moment in which Mexicans had shown courage and determination in the face of a major colonial European power, it came to be a symbol of Mexican pride, unity and patriotism and the occasion is remembered every year.

 It comes as a surprise to many Mexicans when they find out that Cinco de Mayo is celebrated with such fanfare in the United States.
-North of the border, this has become the main day for celebrating Mexican culture in the United States, particularly in communities that have large Hispanic populations.
+North of the border, this has become the main day for celebrating Mexican culture, particularly in communities that have large Hispanic populations.
 Learn about some of the facts behind why Cinco de Mayo is celebrated more in the U.S. than it is in Mexico.